UK crowdfunding platforms have raised over £2bn for investment in green projects, representing investments by more than 20,000 individuals.

-Investment in the UK’s clean energy sector has surpassed £100 billion since 2004, representing 12.6% of all new investment in clean energy for the EMEA region.
+Investment in the UK’s clean energy sector has surpassed £100bn since 2004, representing 12.6% of all new investment in clean energy for the EMEA region.

-Six renewable yieldcos have listed in London since 2013 with a collective market capitalisation in excess of £2.2 billion.
+Six renewable yieldcos have listed in London since 2013 with a collective market capitalisation in excess of £2.2 bn.

 There are 38 green companies which have raised $10 billion combined in London, including 14 renewable investment funds.

 The UK Green Investment Bank has backed 81 green infrastructure projects, committing £2.7bn to the UK’s green economy into transactions worth £10.9bn.

 In the UK renewables generation has increased by 30% since 2014.

 Funding any means of reducing carbon emissions or raising resource efficiency.
 Adherents range from world-renowned corporates like Apple, Starbucks and Unilever, to the World Bank, EBRD, Deutsche Bank, Allianz and Swindon Borough Council.
 It incorporates green crowdfunding for small-scale, community schemes right up to green bond issuance for major infrastructure projects or corporate energy-efficiency schemes.